 - Soft Computing Applications in Industry: modeling and control

 - Smart sustainability: AI-based approaches to energy-efficient automation

 With the dawn of the Fourth Industrial Revolution, there was a remarkable increase in the demand for highly skilled and innovative professionals.
 The Smart Systems specialisation track provides the students with the means they need to develop their ability to innovate, design and create smart features in any system or application.

 The employment percentage of those holding an M.Sc.(Tech.) degree is high in Finland.
 Moreover, since smart systems are becoming an intrinsic part of our daily lives, with applications ranging from simple smart home appliances to highly efficient and intelligent manufacturing systems, this specialisation track offers several career opportunities in a wide variety of jobs.

-Master's Degree (Technology) provides eligibility for scientific postgraduate degree studies.
+A Master's Degree (Technology) provides eligibility for scientific postgraduate degree studies.
 Postgraduate degrees are doctoral and licentiate degrees.
-Degrees can be completed within the University of Turku Graduate School.
+Degrees can be completed at the University of Turku Graduate School.